Women in research

 Over 100 years later, women continue to play a leading role in driving our ambitions and are carving out new knowledge and understanding in science, the humanities, technology, the arts and business.

-Their research is varied, in the areas of health, security, the environment, the arts and crime.
+The research conducted by our female scholars is varied, and covers the areas of health, security, the environment, the arts and crime.
 It is all breaking new ground and making a difference to what we know and how we live.
 Through their teaching, they’re inspiring a new generation to go further still.

 Forensic psychologist, Professor Becky Milne works in the area of criminal justice studies.
 She’s spent decades fine-tuning the psychology of questioning, helping improve how the UK fights crime.
 Professor Milne helps the police, fire service and paramedics with communication and interviewing skills using the latest knowledge and discoveries about memory, communication and decision-making.
 Her work makes interviewers more competent and ethical, helps cases get to court, and reduces the likelihood of miscarriages of justice.